Romestead Bronze Guide: Tin, Mining Expertise, the Desert Route

 The Mining Expertise gate

-Tin can only be extracted by a citizen whose Mining Expertise is level 3 or higher.
-Your starting Miner profession does not grant Mining Expertise — that's a separate skill that levels with use.
-A level-1 miner will stand in front of a Tin vein and accomplish nothing.
+Tin extraction (needed for Bronze) gates on the assigned Quarry citizen having a Mining Job Level of 3 or higher.
+Your starting Miner profession choice does NOT grant Mining Job Level — that's earned by the assigned citizen doing the job over time.
+A Job Level 1 or 2 miner will stand in front of a Tin vein and accomplish nothing.

-Why this catches people: the profession menu has a "Miner" class, the building menu has a "Miner" job assignment, and there's a skill called "Mining".
+Why this catches people: the profession menu has a "Miner" class, the building menu has a "Miner" job assignment, and there's a Mining Job Level on the assigned citizen.
 They're three separate things.
-The skill is what gates Tin.
+The Job Level is what gates Tin.

-How to level a miner to Expertise 3
+How to get a miner to Mining Level 3

-3. Make sure they have a pickaxe.
-Sounds obvious; it's surprisingly often the issue.
-Drop a flint or copper pickaxe in the building's storage.
+- Make sure they have a pickaxe in the building's storage.

 Finding Tin in the Desert biome